Mohamad-mali/Task-Manager-Nestjs/README.md

 ## Running the project on local

+You find some the guides for the configuration in the env file too!!

 ### DATABASE SETUP

 1. go to the env file and change the POSGRESS username, password to yours